This Step: Get a Drivers License

 Get a Drivers License in Missouri

-Teens 16 and older must obtain an intermediate license before earning a full Missouri license.
+Teens 16 years old and older must obtain an intermediate license before earning a full Missouri license.
 Before applying, be sure you have:

-- Held your MO instruction permit for at least six months beginning the day after its issuance
+- Held your MO instruction permit for at least 182 days beginning the day after its issuance

 - No alcohol convictions in the last 12 months

-- No traffic convictions in the last six months
+- No traffic convictions in the last 6 months

 Once all that is in check, you must take a road test and submit the following requirements to land an intermediate license.

 A) Make a Road Test Appointment with the MO State Highway Patrol

 Although appointments are not required to take the driving skills test, inquire with your nearby Missouri State Highway Patrol (MSHP) office about making one.
 Otherwise, personnel availability and the volume of test applicants could have you waiting longer than you’d like on test day.